pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

 To implement `return`, the compiler stores the base address of the struct onto the `eax` register to be the return value.

 So, by some experiment on the MS C++ Compiler and GCC compiler, we can say the mechanism doesn't vary between compilers.

+# Exercise page 35 - 36

+1. The stack layout is described in [this gg sheet](https://docs.google.com/spreadsheets/d/1AQREVVd0bjASfqp_hRH5qtiQxko3ucsZ3aO7q1_bCl4/edit?usp=sharing).
+If there is any mistakes, hope someone would point it out!